-The organization of the paper is as follows.
-In Section~\ref{sec:theory}, we first show the tight-binding Hamiltonian of silicene nanoribbon in the presence of an out-of-plane electric field then introduce the RKKY interaction in terms of non-interacting Green's function of the ZSNR.
-In Section~\ref{sec:numeric}, we present our numeric calculations for the coupling strengths of the RKKY interaction in the ZSNRs in terms of distance between impurities and the out-of-plabe electric field.
-Section~\ref{sec:con} contains discussions and a brief summary of our main results.
+The paper is organized as follows.
+In Sec.~\ref{sec:theory}, we first show the tight-binding Hamiltonian of a silicene nanoribbon in the presence of an out-of-plane electric field and then introduce the RKKY interaction in terms of noninteracting Green's function of the ZSNR.
+In Sec.~\ref{sec:numeric}, we present our numeric calculations for the coupling strengths of the RKKY interaction in the ZSNRs in terms of distance between the impurities.
+Also, different possible phases of magnetism for a system of two magnetic impurities on the edge of silicene are discovered.
+Section~\ref{sec:conc} contains discussions and a brief summary of our main results.